s-matyukevich/raspberry-pi-os/docs/lesson02/rpi-os.md

 Next thing that I want to do is to figure out which Exception level we are currently using.
 But when I tried to do this, I realized that the kernel could only print some constant string on a screen, but what I need is some analog of [printf](https://en.wikipedia.org/wiki/Printf_format_string) function.
 With `printf` I can easily display values of different registers and variables.
 Such functionality is essential for the kernel development because you don't have any other debugger support and `printf` becomes the only mean by which you can figure out what is going on inside your program.

 For the RPi OS I decided not to reinvent the wheel and use one of  [existing printf implementations](http://www.sparetimelabs.com/tinyprintf/tinyprintf.php) This function consists mostly from string manipulations and is not very interesting from a kernel developer point of view.
 The implementation that I used is very small and don't have external dependencies, that allows it to be easily integrated into the kernel.
 The only thing that I have to do is to define `putc`  function that can send a single character to the screen.
 This function is defined [here](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson02/src/mini_uart.c#L59) and it just uses already existing `uart_send` function.
 Also, we need to initialize the `printf` library and specify the location of the `putc` function.
-This is done in a single [line of code](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson02/src/kernel.c#L8)
+This is done in a single [line of code](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson02/src/kernel.c#L8).

 ### Finding current Exception level

 Now, when we are equipped with the `printf` function, we can complete our original task: figure out at which exception level the OS is booted.
-A small function that can answer this question is defined [here](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson02/src/utils.S#L1) and looks like this
+A small function that can answer this question is defined [here](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson02/src/utils.S#L1) and looks like this.

 ```
 .globl get_el